saifuddin-md/3-Tier_App_On_Kubernetes/eks_devops_platform_readme-1.md

 ---

 # 🧠 Why This Structure Is Strong

-## ✅ Repository owns:

-- Application manifests
-- Database configuration
-- Autoscaling configuration
-- Monitoring setup
-- Operational scripts

-## ✅ External vendors own:

-- NGINX Ingress Controller
-- cert-manager
-- AWS Load Balancer Controller

-This avoids storing huge third-party manifests inside the repository and keeps ownership boundaries clean.

 ---

-# ⚙️ Prerequisites
+## Prerequisites

-Install the following tools:
+- Install the following tools:

 - AWS CLI
 - kubectl